UX Audit of the Mobile App – Proven Way to Solve Usability Problems

 Not every change can be implemented right away.
 Time isn’t always our friend, and the budget can be limited.
 That’s why, in our audits, you will find two improvement plans – the full one and the basic one.
 The first plan covers the implementation of all recommended changes.

 The basic version focuses only on critical problems.
 Its execution requires less time and financial resources.
-It will get you closer to your goals, but it won’t be as effective as the full plan.
+While it will get you closer to your goals, it will not be as effective as the full plan.

 The elementary info needed for the report

-If the UX audit is supposed to bring you satisfying results, we need to know what your expectations are.
-That’s why, at the beginning, we will ask you some questions regarding your business goals, product objectives, and the data you collect.
+If the UX audit is supposed to yield satisfying results, we need to know your expectations.
+That’s why, at the beginning, we will ask you questions regarding your business goals, product objectives, and the data you collect.

 Business